isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Many current uses of pointers to a single element could be references.
-However, where `nullptr` is a possible value, a reference may not be an reasonable alternative.
+However, where `nullptr` is a possible value, a reference may not be a reasonable alternative.

 ##### Enforcement